sawyermade/cvfa21netid_project-1/README.md

 DO NOT ADD ANY NEW CODE CELLS OR TEXT CELLS!!!

-Once Complete go to File, then Download, choose .py, save as project.py, and overwrite the original project.py in the original directory.
+Once coding is complete go to the File tab in Colab, then Download, choose ".py", save as project.py, and overwrite the original project.py in the original directory you downloaded earlier.

 ## How To Submit
 For submission replace the cvfa21netid part of the directory with you netid.
 In my case, my netid is danielsawyer so the directory name would be danielsawyer_project-1.